 5. Turn the lights off when not in the room.

-This seems like an obvious one but it’s something we all do and considering that it costs approximately $2.55 a year to light one room for one hour a day, it’s important we turn them off when not in use!
+This seems like an obvious one but it’s something we all do and considering how much it costs to light one room for one hour a day, it’s important we turn them off when not in use!
 Develop the habit of turning lights off as soon as you leave the room (even if it’s just for a little while) and you’ll start to notice a change on your utility bill.
 I am working hard at teaching my daughter to do this at an early age!

 6. Seal up leaks from face-plates of plugs and switches.

 Several years ago, I went to a little energy-saving workshop and was told about this – otherwise I would not have known!
 When you take off your face-plates, you’ll likely notice some cold air coming out because of the hole that was cut in the drywall.
 You can caulk around the area where the electric box meets the drywall to reduce leakage.
 We were given some foam inserts that go underneath the face plate to add additional insulation.

 Keeping the blinds and curtains open on south-facing windows takes advantage of the heat from the sun.
 (I love how cozy it gets in my home office during the day with a south-facing window!)

 8. Install cellular shades.

 When we needed to replace some of our window coverings, we decided to get cellular shades because the air pockets in each “cell” have the effect of an added layer of insulation over the window.

 We have had a programmable thermostat for many years now, and I LOVE it because I can set it to cooler temps when we’re out, and set it to warm up just before we come home.
 Now there are even smart thermostats like the Nest Learning Thermostat which actually learns your habits and programs itself.
 We just got this from Direct Energy and I’m just waiting for my husband to set it up!

 10. Drink a hot beverage.